The Single Sin

 The Single Sin is a 1931 American Pre-code drama film directed by William Nigh and starring Kay Johnson, Bert Lytell and Paul Hurst.
-It was produced and released by the independent company Tiffany Pictures.
+It was produced and released by the Poverty Row company Tiffany Pictures.

 Plot

 Struggling actress Kate Adams gets mixed up in a bootlegging racket, but is sent to jail for several months.
 Reforming herself she gets a job as the secretary of millionaire Roger Van Dorn, who eventually marries her.
 Her newfound respectability is threatened when her former partner in crime Frank Bowman is released from prison and gets a job as Van Dorn's chauffeur.
 He proceeds to blackmail Kate by threatening to reveal their former association.